isomerpages/moe-deyisec/_about-us/Our School/School Rules and Regulation.md

 	(i)\.
 The mobile phone must be switched off during curriculum time.
 Putting the phone in silent mode will not suffice as it will still serve as a potential major distraction to students.

 	(ii)\.
-The use of mobile phone is confined to the&nbsp;_4_&nbsp;designated areas for the whole day.&nbsp;This will be&nbsp;in force the moment the student arrives in school.
+The use of mobile phone is confined to the 2 designated areas for the whole day.
+This will be <u>in force the moment the student arrives in school</u>.
-	* Area 1: Canteen&nbsp;&nbsp;
+	* Area 1: Foyer Area
-	* Area 2: Sports Area (courts, fitness area and indoor sports area)&nbsp;
+	* Area 2: Resting Area opposite Blk C toilets
-	* Area 3: Study Pavillion&nbsp;
-	* Area 4: Foyer

 	(iii)\.
 The mobile phone <u>must not be used to take photos or videos in school</u>, unless permission is given by the school authorities.